BWibo/3dcitydb-mkdocs/docs/index.md

 :simple-rocket: Welcome to the brand new 3D City Database `v5` documentation! :simple-rocket:

+The 3D City Database (3DCityDB) is a free and open source package consisting of a database schema and a set of software tools to import, export, manage, analyse, and visualize virtual 3D city models on top of a spatial database system.
+This user manual provides the documentation of the 3D City Database `v5` consisting of the following components.

 The content of this documentation is all new!
 If you encounter a mistake, miss some content, or for any other input, please get in touch on [Github discussions](https://github.com/3dcitydb/3dcitydb-mkdocs/discussions).
 We are happy for any feedback we can use to improve the documentation.

 ![3DCityDB logo](./assets/img/logos/3dcitydb-logo-long.jpg){ width=300 }